Learnware-LAMDA/Learnware/README.md

 ### Initialize a Learnware Market

-The `EasyMarket` class provides the core functions of a `Learnware Market`.
 You can initialize a basic `Learnware Market` named "demo" using the code snippet below:

 ```python
 from learnware.market import instantiate_learnware_market